Santa Catarina's guinea pig: Distribution

 The small mammal is endemic to the Moleques do Sul Archipelago, located in the state of Santa Catarina in southern Brazil.
 The archipelago formed about 8,000 years ago, having a total of three islands with a surface area of only 10.5 ha.
 Cavia intermedia is phylogenetically comparable, and said to be a common ancestor of the species Cavia magna, who also inhabited the island.
 The guinea pig's geographical distribution of only 4 ha is one of the world's smallest for a mammal.
 The region is a part of Serra do Tabuleiro State Park where restrictions and protection of the species are not enforced.
 When population densities were estimated, two techniques were used, one was determined using trapping grids, which is usually placed in optimum habitat, which would be only 0.77ha, which are their feeding grounds.
 This first estimate is 28-44cavies/ha, which is believed to be an overestimate.
 The other method was minimum-number-known-alive (MNKA), covering the 6.34 ha of vegetation used by the cavies known due to sited feces.
-Only approximately 20-24 Santa Catarina guinea pigs are alive as of 2024.
+It is estimated only 42 Santa Catarina guinea pigs are alive as of 2016.